Preventing Dementia and Alzheimer's: Brain Fats & Antioxidants That Protect Memory

 Berries

-Blueberries and other berries improve memory and learning by enhancing neuronal communication.
+Blueberries, strawberries, and other berries improve memory and learning by enhancing neuronal communication.
+The anthocyanins in berries cross the blood-brain barrier to protect neurons directly.

 Cacao and Dark Chocolate

-Cacao contains flavonoids that increase cerebral blood flow and improve attention and memory.
+Cacao contains flavonoids that increase cerebral blood flow and improve attention, memory, and processing speed.
+Choose dark chocolate with 70% cacao or higher.

 Camu Camu

-Leafy greens such as spinach and kale reduce cognitive decline through high antioxidant and folate content.
+Spinach, kale, and broccoli reduce cognitive decline through their high antioxidant and folate content.
+Aim for at least 1-2 servings of leafy greens daily.

 Spices

-If you prefer to shop on Amazon, this is the high-quality brain health supplement I personally recommend for memory, focus, and long-term cognitive support.
+If you prefer Amazon, this is the high-quality brain health supplement I recommend for memory, focus, and long-term cognitive support.

 The Mediterranean Diet and Alzheimer's Prevention